mayokunbenita/mayokunbenita/README.md

  Designed Power BI Dashboards for personal finance tracking, illustrating my analytical and visualization skills.
  Created a series of Excel financial models to stimulate budgeting and forecasting scenarios.

+ ## Projects
+ *Sales Performance Analysis for a Retail Store:*
+ Analysed their data to extract key insights on their:
+ Top Selling Products, Regional Performance and their Monthly Sales Trend

+ Analysis on HR data
+ Customer Segmentation Analysis for a Subscription Service

 - ## 👀interested
 BEsides all I've written above, i love to read on Finance, Investment, Relationship, Marriage, Parenting, Leadership and more